ozw1z5rd/oqtadrive/doc/install.md

     The installation of the *Arduino CLI* can take quite a bit, so some patience is required ;-)

-- *Optional*: In our *RaspberryPi* setup, the serial connection between *Arduino Nano* and *Pi* is done via GPIO pins, not USB.
+- *Optional*: In our *RaspberryPi* setup, the serial connection between *Arduino* and *Pi* is done via GPIO pins, not USB.
 This requires applying a small patch to the *avrdude* flash program ([details](https://siytek.com/raspberry-pi-gpio-arduino/)).
 This only has to be run once:

     `make patch_avrdude`